vocalpy/vak/README.md

 ## Predicting new labels

+You can predict new labels by adding a [PREDICT] section to the `config.ini` file, and then running the command-line interface with the `--predict` flag, like so:
+`(tweetyenv)$ tweetynet-cli --predict ./configs/config_bird0.ini` An example of what a `config.ini` file with a [PREDICT] section is in the doc folder [here](./doc/template_predict.ini).

-To reload a saved model, you use a checkpoint file saved by the Tensorflow checkpoint saver.
+For users with some scripting / Tensorflow experience, you can reload a saved model using a checkpoint file saved by the Tensorflow checkpoint saver.
 Here's an example of how to do this, taken from the `tweetynet.train_utils.learn_curve` function:
 ```Python